shamansir/tron-gui/README.md

 * `docker build . -t tron-example`
 * `docker run -p 8080:8080 tron-example`

-* TODO: instructions to run WebSocket-server
+Soon, there will be the ability to run specific example in Docker using environment variable.

 ## `WithTron` Examples